fbpx '

 If you suspect that your toddler may have autism spectrum disorder it’s important to get them screened as soon as possible to ensure they receive the appropriate help on their individual path toward development.

-Possible Causes of Autism in Toddler
+Possible Causes of Autism in Toddlers

 The precise causes of autism in toddlers remain a subject of ongoing research and discussion, but there are potential contributing factors that are commonly accepted.
 Genetics is believed to play an important role in the development of autism, particularly when a family has a history of the disorder.